 Post-Industrial Chimneys seen Through Urban Regeneration Imaginaries: toward a Networked GeoHumanities

 This research explores the industrial heritage and urban redevelopment in deindustrializing European cities, with a focus on the cultural, social, spatial, and economic implications for historically working-class, industrial neighborhoods, towns, an cities.
 It focuses on specific elements of urban landscapes that have served as the predominating symbol of industrial-and postindustrial-settlements: industrial chimneys.
-Exploring the perceptions of residents, retired workers, neighborhood activists, policymakers, designers, and investors of the value(s) of artifacts from the industrial past, as well as planning approaches to their protection, reuse, and/or demolition of industrial structures, I use the case of smokestacks to explore the dual processes of deindustrializatoin and urban redevelopment.
+Exploring the perceptions of residents, retired workers, neighborhood activists, policymakers, designers, and investors of the value(s) of artifacts from the industrial past, as well as planning approaches to their protection, reuse, and/or demolition of industrial structures, I use the case of smokestacks to explore the dual processes of deindustrialization and urban redevelopment.

 The project focuses on two case studies: Barcelona, Spain and Greater Manchester, England.
 The Barcelona case focuses on an approach to industrial heritage, beginning in the 1980s, when the city began restoring disused smokestacks as monuments, while often demolishing other factory buildings and structures, in a unique and contentious approach to redevelopment of former industrial districts.
 Along with archival and interview-based research, the project employs photographic and curatorial methodologies.
 Central to this was an exhibition, Industrial Obelisks, held at the Barcelona History Museum from April to July, 2022, involving a series of guided visits, public debates, and community workshops.